-Philip Drake Barbour, President
+Philip Drake Barbour, Member

 Philip Barbour is president of the Barbour Media Management Group (BMMG) based in Birmingham, Alabama.
 BMMG is a boutique advertising agency, a marketing cooperative of writers, directors, producers, designers, editors and crew specializing in productions of high end TV advertising, print and web design.
 A graduate of Florida State University’s famed film program, Mr. Barbour has worked as a writer and producer, and award winning documentary filmmaker and columnist over the last 25 years.